Last updated 19th May, 2025

 The type of home you live in can have a direct effect on the price of your survey.
 If you live in a flat, you're likely to pay the lower end price for a damp survey.

-Whereas, those who live in a multi-storey home such as a 4-bed detached house would be looking at paying more.
-The extra amount depends on the location you live in, or how big the house is.
+Whereas, those who live in a multi-storey home, such as a 4-bed detached house, would be looking at paying more.
+The extra amount depends on the location you live in or how big the house is.

-The size of your home will definitely have a direct effect on the pricings of carrying out a damp survey.
+The size of your home will definitely have a direct effect on the price of carrying out a damp survey.
 The larger the home, the pricier the survey will be, due to the time it takes to survey the building.

 If your home is smaller, it will be on the lower end of the pricing scale.
-The more rooms the surveyor has to analyse, the more the survey will be.
+The more rooms the surveyor has to analyse, the longer the survey will be and the more it will cost.

 If your home has minor issues with damp, the survey will be quick and simple.
 However, if you have noticed that your building is having complex issues, the damp survey may require a more in-depth check with the use of extra tools such as thermal device imaging.